Flower Care 101

 Much better!
 Group like with like and give them room.

-Rule #3: Educate yourself on individual flower care.
+Rule #3: You get to be your own florist for the week so take time to educate yourself on individual flower care!
 On each flower’s page we discuss the good and the bad and provide special care notes.
 Take time to read up or use our handy our Specific Flower Care PDF for quick access.

 Scabiosa: leave the straws on the stem